 Step 5: Choose beginner-friendly destinations

 Your first extended stop should not be somewhere with unreliable infrastructure, major language barriers, and difficult visa situations.
-Southeast Asia is the classic starting point for good reasons: Thailand, Vietnam, and Malaysia all have good internet, affordable accommodation with full kitchens, large expat and worldschooling communities, and kids who will find approximately 400 things they want to do every single day.
+Southeast Asia is the classic starting point for good reasons.
+Thailand, Vietnam, and Malaysia all have good internet, affordable accommodation with full kitchens, large expat and worldschooling communities, and kids who will find approximately 400 things they want to do every single day.

 | Destination | Why it works for beginners | Monthly budget estimate (family of 5) |